Q: At what stage of pregnancy should I do an antenatal course?

 Q: What should I wear to the classes?

-A: A lot of people come straight from work for our evening classes - but there’s no need to wear anything specific - something in which you are comfortable to be seated for a while (but have space to eat biscuits) would be our suggestion.
+A: A lot of people come straight from work for our evening classes - some change into comfy clothes and many don’t bother.
+There’s no need to wear anything specific - so just something in which you are comfortable to be seated for a while (but have space to eat biscuits in) would be our suggestion.

 Q: I won’t have time for dinner!